AllenInstitute/mapping_report_cards/Mouse_reports/HANN_FindMarkers_mouse_WB.md

 ### Tasks
  - Primary tasks:
     1. Classification of scRNA-seq samples into whole brain clusters.
-    2. Determining generalization of `HANN` classification to samples from multiple sequencing technologies.
+    2. Determining generalization of `Heirarchical Correlation Mapping (FindMarkers)` classification to samples from multiple sequencing technologies.
  - Users: AIBS scientists and community mapping tool users.
  - Out of scope: Classification on other modalities (e.g. SMART-seq, Patch-seq, MERFISH), or regions (e.g. V1), or species (e.g. primate)